Four models of parent involvement

 Model 2 — Mission-driven

 The school establishes the mission and enlists parents’ support.
-The school identifies appropriate values and practices for children’s success and believes that success is fostered by similar expectations and values across school and home.
+The school identifies appropriate values and practices for children’s success.
+The school believes that success is fostered by similar expectations and values across school and home.
 The direction is primarily from school to home with little input from parents.

 Model 3 — Cooperative

-The school recognizes the expertise families possess and assumes that interactions between home and school are helpful.
+The school recognizes the expertise families have.
+The school assumes that interactions between home and school are helpful.
 One main attitude is that parents and educators each have unique expertise related to education.
 Educators draw on parents’ knowledge and experiences to enhance instruction.
 The drawbacks in this model occur when schools do one of the following:

 - See the curriculum as all important and fixed in place.